 Another delicious way to make the famous Haitian soup joumou.
-Calabaza Squash Soup with Beef and Veggies, full of flavor and yummy vegetables and protein, is a complete meal.
+Calabaza Squash Soup with Beef and Veggies, full of flavor, yummy vegetables, and protein, is a complete meal.
 This soup is usually served on January 1st in the Haitian community to start the new year.

-With this squash, you are not only getting a complete meal, and it is hearty and delicious.
-The new year always brings love, laughter, and happiness at the dinner table in many Haitian households.
-Family members bond and reflect on goals accomplished the prior year and created new goals for the new year.
+With this squash, you are getting a complete meal that is hearty and delicious.
+The new year always brings love, laughter, and happiness to the dinner table in many Haitian households.
+Family members bond, reflect on goals accomplished the prior year and create new goals for the new year.
 Although Squash soup, soup joumou, or soup de giraumon is a national dish served every January 1st, it is also considered a breakfast/brunch meal on Sundays.

 What is Calabaza Squash

 Calabaza squash is popular in the Caribbean, South America, and Central America.
 The squash size varies from the size of an acorn squash to a large watermelon.
 It can also grow to be as large as a pumpkin.

 The Calabaza squash skin is tough and lined with vertical ridges when matured.
 Its color also varies from green to the shade of orange.
 Calabaza has been said to have similar flavors as butternut or acorn squash with its yellow to orange-like flesh color.